Oral History & Recorded Sound Collection

-The sound collection consists of period music, radio interviews, and programs which are concerned with Australia's involvement in war and armed conflict, as well as oral history recordings.
-There are over 4,000 items, or 7,000 hours of recordings, in the collection.
+The sound collection consists of oral history recordings, period music, radio interviews, and programs which are concerned with Australia's involvement in war and armed conflict, as well as oral history recordings.
+There are over 5000 items (over 7000 hours) of recordings in this collection.

 You can search our collection, which provides access to over 1,700 recordings.
-Researchers can listen to tapes and MP3 digital files in the Research Centre.
-A transcript may be available for the oral history you’re interested in – to find out, send an email to email@example.com
+Researchers can listen to MP3 digital files in the Research Centre, and online from our website, where access provisions allow.

 If you are interested in recording oral histories, our Guide to recording oral histories will help you.